 In the best of educational worlds (not always available to be sure) these questions would invite training in the so-called “liberal arts.”
 They are called liberal because they are designed to free our thinking in two ways: both from the limits of mere sensation and imagination, and the resulting constraints of fickle opinion, but also for the exercises of theoretical reason.
 Independent of the opportunities we may or many not enjoy in terms of submitting to the full boot-camp of the Trivium and Quadrivium, reason should at this point begin to recognize its native abilities.
 It is here that our humanity becomes fully conscious of its power as incarnate spirit – that is, as that place in creation where sensation and reason happily cohabit and cooperate.

 We begin to rejoice in intellectual flights as we transcend the particular, the concrete and the individual and lay hold of universal essences, properties and principles.
 In the arts and humanities our senses were primed by the world around us as a world that surpasses our bodies physically.
 Now in philosophy and the sciences our minds are primed by truths and values that far transcend even the most expansive of material contexts, or the most impressive of physical events.

-The cosmos sovereignly transcends our bodies physically, but our mental operations soon have their day as they outdistance the cosmos – the whole cosmos – intellectually.
-This is the second transcendence.
+The cosmos sovereignly transcends our bodies physically, but our mental operations soon have their day as they intellectually outdistance the cosmos – the whole cosmos.
+That was the second transcendence.